 Advanced students studying German literature at the Eberhard Karls Universität Tübingen can apply to spend an entire academic year (mid-August to early May) in Chapel Hill taking courses both inside and outside the Carolina-Duke Graduate Program in German Studies while teaching German as a second language at UNC-Chapel Hill.
 Tübingen students of German literature interested in studying in Chapel Hill should contact the Dezernat Internationale Angelegenheiten.
 For detailed insight into the Chapel Hill experience, check out these detailed accounts of student life at UNC written by recent Tübingen exchange students.

 In conjunction with Universität Tübingen’s Teach@Tübingen program, GSLL faculty have taught literature seminars during the summer semester.
 In 2014, Dr. Gabriel Trop, offered the seminar “Subjects of Attraction” in 2014 (more about Dr. Trop’s seminar can be found in the Uni Tübingen Newsletter.)
 In the summer of 2015, Professor Priscilla Layne will offer a seminar on gender and ethnicity.
 In the summer of 2016, Professor Pollmann is offering a seminar on

-In the immediate future, Prof. Dr. Klaus Sachs-Hombach will be in residence in Carolina’s Department of Communication Studies in the spring of 2015.
-In April 2016, the first weekly long “Summer School” workshop on the topic of “Risky Understanding” will take place at UNC-Chapel Hill.
+Prof. Dr. Klaus Sachs-Hombach of the Department of Media Studies was in residence in Carolina’s Department of Communication Studies in the spring of 2015.
+In April 2016, the first weekly long “Summer School” workshop on the topic of “Risky Understanding” took place UNC-Chapel Hill.